18 Contact Lens Mistakes That Could Ruin Your Eyes

 You don’t reassess your contact lens type

 In addition to identifying potential health issues, your annual eye doctor exam also helps to determine the best lenses for you based on your current eye health and lifestyle needs.
 If you’ve moved, started a new job, or switched up your exercise routine, these are all factors taken into account during your annual eye exam, Hamada says.
 “The ACUVUE Brand Contact Lenses portfolio, for example, offers daily replacement, two-week and one-month options so your doctor has many options to choose from depending on what your eye care professional decides is best for your needs.”
+(Here’s how to choose the best contacts for dry eyes.)

 You choose your glasses over contacts for certain activities